-- (7) In connection with the merger and spin-off transactions, Blackstone's senior management, including Mr. Schwarzman and all of Blackstone's other Executive Officers (the "Blackstone Senior Management") provided an irrevocable proxy to Mr. Taubman, empowering Mr. Taubman to vote or cause to be voted all of the shares of Class B common stock then or thereafter held by the Blackstone Senior Management (the "Subject Shares") at every shareholders meeting of the company on all matters in respect to which the Subject Shares are entitled to vote, and on every action or approval by written consent of the shareholders of the company in respect of which the Subject Shares are entitled to consent or dissent, for so long as Mr. Taubman is the CEO of PJT Partners.
-The combined voting power information in this table gives effect to such irrevocable proxy. - (8) Based solely on information provided on a Schedule 13C/A filed with the SEC on January 8, 2024.
-BlackRock, Inc. has sole voting power over 3,090,970 shares of our Class A common stock and sole dispositive power over 3,135,019 shares of our Class A common stock.
-The business address of BlackRock, Inc. is 50 Hudson Yards, New York, New York 10001. - (9) Based solely on information provided on a Schedule 13C/A filed with the SEC on January 10, 2024.
-The Vanguard Group, Inc. has shared voting power over 43,318 shares of our Class A common stock, shared dispositive power over 63,649 shares of our Class A common stock and sole dispositive power over 2,429,691 shares of our Class A common stock.
-The business address of The Vanguard Group is 100 Vanguard Boulevard, Malvern, Pennsylvania, 19355. - (10) The business address of Mr. Schwarzman is c/o Blackstone Inc., 345 Park Avenue, New York, New York 10154.
-Includes the following shares and units held for the benefit of family members with respect to which Mr. Schwarzman disclaims beneficial ownership: 17,731 shares of Class A common stock, 4 shares of Class B common stock and 69,385 Partnership Units held in various trusts for which Mr. Schwarzman is the trustee.
-Also includes 9,538 shares of Class A common stock, 2 shares of Class B common stock and 37,332 Partnership Units held by corporations for which Mr. Schwarzman is the controlling shareholder.
-In addition, the above table excludes Class A shares, Class B shares and Partnership Units held by Mr. Schwarzman's children or in trusts for the benefit of his family as to which he has no voting or investment control. - (11) Does not reflect 79,297,1,274, 850,1,697, 850 and 850 RSUs received by Mr. Cornwell, Mr. Costos, Ms. Rafferty, Mr. Ryan, Ms. Skaugen and Mr. Whitney, respectively, including 25,093 RSUs received by Mr. Cornwell with both a service and market condition. - (12) Includes 7 shares of Class A common stock held in a trust for which Mr. Ryan's wife is the investment trustee. - (13) Includes 1,725 shares of Class A common stock, 1 share of Class B common stock and 6,750 Partnership Units held in a trust for which Mr. Whitney is the investment trustee. - (14) Includes 1 share of Class B common stock and 130,000 Partnership Units beneficially owned by Ms. Lee's children, for which Ms. Lee disclaims beneficial ownership. - (15) Includes 286 shares of Class A common stock beneficially owned by Ms. Meates' children, for which Ms. Meates disclaims beneficial ownership.
+In connection with the merger and spin-off transactions, the senior management of Blackstone Inc. (the "Former Parent"), including Mr. Stephen A. Schwarzman and all of the Former Parent's other executive officers (the "Former Parent's Senior Management") provided an irrevocable proxy to Mr. Taubman, empowering Mr. Taubman to vote or cause to be voted all of the shares of Class B common stock then or thereafter held by the Former Parent's Senior Management (the "Subject Shares") at every shareholders meeting of our company on all matters in respect to which the Subject Shares are entitled to vote, and on every action or approval by written consent of the shareholders of our company in respect of which the Subject Shares are entitled to consent or dissent, for so long as Mr. Taubman is the CEO of PJT Partners.
+The combined voting power information in this table gives effect to such irrevocable proxy.

+- Based solely on information provided on a Schedule 13G/A filed with the SEC on November 8, 2024.
+BlackRock, Inc. has sole voting power over 3,849,754 shares of our Class A common stock and sole dispositive power over 3,901,736 shares of our Class A common stock.
+The business address of BlackRock, Inc. is 50 Hudson Yards, New York, New York 10001. - 7 Based solely on information provided on a Schedule 13G/A filed with the SEC on January 10, 2024.
+The Vanguard Group, Inc. has shared voting power over 43,318 shares of our Class A common stock, shared dispositive power over 63,649 shares of our Class A common stock and sole dispositive power over 2,366,042 shares of our Class A common stock.
+The business address of The Vanguard Group is 100 Vanguard Boulevard, Malvern, Pennsylvania, 19355. - 8 The business address of Mr. Schwarzman is c/o Blackstone Inc., 345 Park Avenue, New York, New York 10154. - 9 Does not reflect 57,902, 784, 523, 1,044, 523 and 523 RSUs received by Mr. Cornwell, Mr. Costos, Ms. Rafferty, Mr. Ryan, Ms. Skaugen and Mr. Whitney, respectively. - 10 Includes 7 shares of Class A common stock held in a trust for which Mr. Ryan's wife is the investment trustee. - 11 Includes 1 share of Class B common stock and 6,750 Partnership Units held in a trust for which Mr. Whitney is the investment trustee. - 12 Includes 1 share of Class B common stock and 100,000 Partnership Units beneficially owned by Ms. Lee's children, for which Ms. Lee disclaims beneficial ownership.